-Uber Wants To Help Drivers Get Benefits, But Some Say This Is Bad News For Gig Workers
+Uber’s Latest Concession To Drivers Could Spell Trouble For Gig Workers

 Uber’s letter said the plan is to find a compromise that addresses “the need to promote a rising standard of living as well as healthy, profitable businesses.”

 For Rolf, getting Uber on board with portable benefits is a coup.
-Other supporters of the idea, including Virginia democrat Senator Mark Warner, who has proposed federal portable benefits legislation, tweeted their approval of the deal.
+Other supporters of the idea, including Virginia Democratic Sen. Mark Warner, who has proposed federal portable benefits legislation, tweeted their approval of the deal.

 “A number of other on-demand companies voiced their support for these principals two years ago,” Rolf said.
 “Uber was under different leadership then.
 They obviously had some reputational issues.
 It seems to me there's maybe a different philosophy at the top of the organization now about working with others.”